 How message authentication code (MAC) works?

-There are four important components used for generating Message Authentication Code (MAC):
+There are four important components used for generating a Message Authentication Code (MAC):

 - The message of arbitrary length